-When Mary Pickford revised her will in 1971, she liked the idea proposed by her longtime accountant, Ed Stotsenberg, to leave the bulk of her estate to a foundation rather than a religious institution and she authorized three named directors, including Stotsenberg, to form a non-profit corporation upon her death.
+When Mary Pickford revised her will in 1971, she liked the idea proposed by her longtime trusted financial advisor, Ed Stotsenberg, to leave the bulk of her estate to a foundation and she authorized three named directors, including Stotsenberg, to form a non-profit corporation upon her death.
 When Pickford’s estate was probated in 1982, instead of creating a new foundation, the directors activated the long dormant “Mary Pickford Foundation,” originally formed by Pickford in the 1950s.
 In 1982, the Mary Pickford Foundation – with assets of only $312 – received $8 million from the Pickford estate, most of it coming from the sale of Pickfair and the $3 million she reinvested from the sale of United Artists.
-Since then, the Mary Pickford Foundation has disbursed almost $20 million in charitable giving and currently has assets over $15 million.
+Since then, the Mary Pickford Foundation has disbursed almost $20 million in charitable giving.

-It was Pickford herself who decided to preserve her films by housing them at the Library of Congress, with the hope that they would be of interest and scientific value for future generations in showing the development of the motion picture art and science.
+It was Pickford herself who decided to preserve her films by housing them at the Library of Congress, with the hope that they would be of interest and scientific value for future generations.
+As early as 1934, Pickford donated a collection of her costumes to what is now the Museum of Natural History in Los Angeles and the Foundation has maintained that connection by gifting more of her costumes to that institution.
 In January of 1979, just before her death, she placed her substantial collection of photographs, documents and other memorabilia at the Academy of Motion Picture Arts and Sciences library to establish The Mary Pickford Collection for use by students and scholars.
 In 1983, the Mary Pickford Foundation granted money as well as documents, scrapbooks, materials and memorabilia to the Academy’s Mary Pickford Collection.

 In 1997, the current generation of directors was appointed to the Board by the original directors named by Mary in her will.
-The current directors have increased donations for education and maintained endowments at more than ten universities and colleges.
-Every year, over two dozen students receive scholarships in Mary Pickford’s name.
+Since then the Foundation has increased donations for education and maintained endowments at more than twenty universities and colleges.
+Every year, over forty students receive scholarships in Mary Pickford’s name.

 The Foundation has also continued Pickford’s commitment to her fellow professionals in the industry in a variety of ways.
 Mary was one of the original founders of the Motion Picture Relief Fund, the organization that led to the creation of the Motion Picture & Television Country House and Hospitals.
 In 2000, the Foundation gave a $1,200,000 gift to the organization now known as the Motion Picture & Television Fund.
 Mary was also a founder of the Jewish Home for the Aging and over the years, the Foundation has donated an additional $700,000.

-Today, the Foundation cooperates with film archives worldwide on joint preservation projects, implements educational outreach programs in universities nationwide, and works to bring restored and rare films to theaters.
-The Foundation has also partnered with the Academy of Motion Picture Arts and Sciences to support the Academy’s planned museum and to establish an annual Mary Pickford Celebration of Silent Film.
-In addition, the Foundation has added material to the Mary Pickford Collection at the Academy’s Margaret Herrick Library where they are working to professionally digitize documents, scrapbooks and photographs for future generations to study.
+Today, the Foundation actively cooperates with film archives worldwide on joint preservation projects, implements educational outreach programs in universities nationwide, and works to bring restored and rare films to new audiences in theaters throughout the world.
+The Foundation is also partnering with the Academy of Motion Picture Arts and Sciences to support the Academy’s planned museum and has established an annual Mary Pickford Celebration of Silent Film.
+In addition, the Foundation continues to add material to the Mary Pickford Collection at the Academy’s Margaret Herrick Library where they are working to professionally digitize documents, scrapbooks and photographs for future generations to study.

 Edward Stotsenberg Interview (Excerpt)